Navarro County Vehicle Impound Guide

 If you're struggling to afford the impound fees, explore these options:

-• Payment plans: Some impound lots may offer payment plans.
+• Ask About a Payment Plan: Some impound lots may offer payment plans.
 Inquire directly with the lot manager to see if this is an option.

 After Retrieval